 - monterey jack cheese.
 Melts slightly when added to the warm beef, giving a creamy finish.
 Cheddar works as an alternative.

 - mayonnaise.
-Forms the creamy base of the dressing, use our homemade version for the best flavor.
+Forms the creamy base of the dressing, use our homemade mayo for the best flavor.

 How to Make Cheeseburger Salad: